Snowball fights! The original winter war game.

 Try to set up some kind of prize or reward for the winning time.
 This will provide incentive to perform their best.

 For example, the winning team gets marshmallows on top of their hot chocolate.
 Or maybe the losing team has to shovel the driveway.
-(This is a great way to trick kids into using pent-up energy, and then getting them to help with chores).

 Pre-make The Snowballs